Mqtth3w/Forwarder-Telegram-bot/README.md

 - `/broadcast <Your message>` broadcast the message to all the users in the DB.
 You must provide a message.

 # Light version
-This [tel_bot.js](./tel_bot.js) version doesn't have a database but you still be able to use almost all features by setting up them in the code.
+This [tel_bot.js](./tel_bot.js) version doesn't have a database but you still be able to use almost all the functionalities by changing the state variables in the code.

 # FAQ
 - Why the sender ID?
 Because it is an unique identifier that never changes for the user (until deletion).
 It is like a primary key.